morshedmasud/Web_Scrawling/README.md

-# Web_scraping
+## Web Crawling
-I'm going to make a project which through we can get some information from a E_BOOK website and also save all infomation in a csv file.
+**I am going to make a project which through we can get many information from [http://books.toscrape.com](http://books.toscrape.com) this site like books_category, Books_list, Product_details and many more also i'm trying to save all the informations in a file**